 Recently, I’ve discovered this incredible Korean lady who cooks incredible korean fares on her blog, Maangchi.com And her kimchi recipe is the closest thing to the original method of making kimchi.
 I saw Anthony Bourdain’s No Reservation: Korea and saw the whole kimchi making process – let me just say it is not as simple as just sprinkling chili powder on cabbages.

 There is a thin roux-like base made from glutinous rice flour that needs to be prepared for the kimchi paste in which it would be used to bath the Chinese cabbage after it’s been salted.
 It’s the red chili goo you see Korean women smearing on vegetables before tucking the vegetables into clay barrels.
 The kimchi recipe I used called for me to chop the cabbages into 1 inch pieces first but apparently, according to my friend who lives with a Korean girl, this type of kimchi is considered low-grade kimchi as good kimchi comes in whole-halved (or quartered) cabbages – each leaf is stuffed with the kimchi paste.
+But for convenience say, you can definitely chop them into pieces, the flavour is largely unaffected.
+You just need to salt for less time.

 Thanks to Maangchi, i have found the recipe for kimchi paste and it worked magnificently.
 In fact, it is better than the recipe I had tried before.